yetisoftworks/MeshyDB.SDK-docs/docs/users/registering_user.rst

       newPassword : :type:`string`, :required:`required`
          New user secret credentials for login.
       firstName : :type:`string`
+         First name of registering user.
-         Provides details about a user's first name. lastName : :type:`string`
+      lastName : :type:`string`
-         Provides details about a user's last name. verified : :type:`boolean`
-         Identifies whether the user is verified.
-      isActive : :type:`boolean`
-         Identifies whether the user is active.
+         Last name of registering user.
       phoneNumber : :type:`string`, :required:`required` *if using phone verification*
+         Phone number of registering user.
-         Provides details about a user's phone number. emailAddress : :type:`string`, :required:`required` *if using email verification* Provides details about a user's email address. roles : :type:`string[]`
+      emailAddress : :type:`string`, :required:`required` *if using email verification*
+         Email address of registering user.
-         Provides collection of roles to define permissions set of a user. securityQuestions : :type:`object[]`, :required:`required` *if using question verification* Collection of questions and answers used for password recovery if question security is configured.
+      securityQuestions : :type:`object[]`, :required:`required` *if using question verification*
+         New set of questions and answers for registering user in password recovery.

    .. group-tab:: C#